henry2004y/FieldTracer.jl/docs/src/log.md

 !!! note
     Many other types of spatial locators have been developed such as octrees and kd-trees.
 These are often more efficient for the operations described here.

-## Limitations

-* Currently most tracing functions in the package assume regular grid, meaning that the size of each cell is not changing.
-However, the whole grid information is passed all the way down to the kernel functions, which may be a waste of memory.

-* The current seeding function needs improvement: if the number of seeds is small it may not be uniformly sampled visually.
-One way to do this is first divide the whole domain into multiple chunks of the same size, and then select random seeds from them.

-* As of now, the plotting functionality relies on Matplotlib.
-Matplotlib only has fake 3D plots, and there are many difficulties such as creating arrows in 3D.
-I really want to find a better 3D visualization tool!